Von Ormy, Texas: Incorporation

 In the summer of 2006, a group of Von Ormy residents organized a series of public meetings in Von Ormy concerning the future of the community, the lack of basic public services and possible solutions to these problems.
 Support for the creation of a City of Von Ormy was expressed by attendees at these three meetings.
 To pursue this community desire, the Committee to Incorporate Von Ormy (CIVO), a Texas nonprofit association, was organized.
 In addition to residential members, CIVO included over 20 commercial members representing nearly all local businesses.

 CIVO received written endorsements of County Judge Nelson Wolff, County Commissioner "Chico" Rodriguez, Congressman Ciro Rodriguez, State Rep. David McQuade Leibowitz, State Sen. Carlos Uresti, and San Antonio City Councilman Phil Cortez.

 CIVO filed the necessary petition to the City of San Antonio to allow an election for incorporation within its extraterritorial jurisdiction.
 Following a series of negotiations with the City of San Antonio Planning Department, the petition was amended on August 15, 2007, to reflect agreed-upon city limits.
 Von Ormy received the endorsement of the planning commission on January 23, 2008.
 On January 31, 2008, the San Antonio City Council passed a resolution to allow Von Ormy to hold an election on incorporation.
 On May 10, 2008, voters approved the proposition to create the City of Von Ormy by a vote of 88%.

-The incorporation of Von Ormy has been described by residents as a 'failed' libertarian experiment—the police department lost accreditation, the volunteer fire department collapsed, three councillors were arrested and Mayor Trina Reyes resigned saying “This is one of the worst things I’ve ever done”.
+Under the leadership of Mayor Trina Reyes, Von Ormy was described by residents as a 'failed' libertarian experiment—the police department lost accreditation, the volunteer fire department collapsed, three councillors were arrested.
+Reyes resigned saying "This is one of the worst things I've ever done".